kaloseia/morphe/README.md

 ## Introduction

-Simple, intuitive base data modelling specification for the Kaloseia ecosystem.
-This specification represents the foundation that will allow for the creation of a multi-stack, technology-agnostic application management framework in subsequent projects.
+`Dia` is a simple, intuitive base data modelling specification for the Kaloseia ecosystem.
+This specification represents the foundation that will allow for the creation of a multi-stack, technology-agnostic application management framework in subsequent Kaloseia projects.

-The primary goal is the creation of a centralized, declarative data modelling format that can be utilized by both technical and non-technical stakeholders to specify standardized business application data, that can then be generatively transpiled into stack-specific technologies.
+The primary goal is the creation of a centralized, declarative data modelling format that can be utilized by both technical and non-technical stakeholders to specify standardized business application data and rules, that can then be generatively transpiled into layer-specific technologies across the stack.

 ## Models